 Help is one call away: how the Growth Hub helpdesk can support you

-Get the latest business support, tailored to your needs, by contacting the Growth Hub today.
+Get the latest business support, tailored to your needs, by contacting the York & North Yorkshire Growth Hub business support helpdesk today.

 One of the ways we support businesses is through our helpdesk.
 ‘Helpdesk’ might be a word you roll your eyes at – there’s a perception that you’re talking to a robot, being put through an automated process that wastes your time more than it helps you.
-But the Growth Hub helpdesk is made up of a team of friendly, knowledgeable people who understand your needs and can connect you with the right support, fast.
+The York & North Yorkshire Growth Hub helpdesk is made up of a team of friendly, knowledgeable people who understand your needs and can connect you with the right support, fast.

 Faye is a member of our helpdesk team and is responsible for connecting businesses with relevant support.
-Read on to hear from Faye about the helpdesk and how she has helped local businesses:
+Read on to hear from Faye about the York & North Yorkshire Growth Hub business support helpdesk and how she has helped local businesses:

-I am often the first person a business will interact with when they contact the Growth Hub, and my role is to help them navigate the hectic world of business support and connect them with the best options for their needs.
-The role of the Helpdesk is to man the helpdesk, unsurprisingly!
+I am often the first person a business will interact with when they contact the York & North Yorkshire Growth Hub, and my role is to help them navigate the hectic world of business support and connect them with the best options for their needs.
+The role of the helpdesk is to man the helpdesk, unsurprisingly!
 This isn’t a physical desk, but more the front-line of the support we provide.

 My duties include: